 Pat Goss, executive director of the Wisconsin Transportation Builders Association, said "Certainly that means those projects aren't out there for my members to bid on and their people to work on."

-This insightful one sentence observation by reporter Stein is not only rare, but right on the money:
+This insightful one sentence observation by reporter Stein is

 The Republican governor would rely purely on spending cuts to close the funding gap rather than raise taxes or fees, likely delaying, until 2015 at least, the inevitable confrontation between the state's sizable transportation plans and its inadequate ability to fund them.